jbaldwin/liblifthttp/README.md

     ${LIBCARES}     # The c-ares (dns) library to link against, default is empty.

 ## Benchmarks
 Using the example benchmark code and a local `nginx` instance serving its default welcome page.
 All benchmarks use `keep-alive` connections.
+The benchmark is compared against `wrk` as that is basically optimal performance since
+`wrk` does zero parsing of the response whereas `lift` does.

 Here is the CPU the benchmarks were run on: